See How Much You Qualify For

 Now, let’s say that a few weeks after receiving your loan, you realize that you don’t need to hire 2 new staff members – instead, you can hire 1 new staff member without facing major capacity issues.
 What should you do?

-Obviously, you can re-allocate the funds elsewhere.
+You can re-allocate the funds elsewhere – so long as they’re used for business purposes only1.
 For example, you can launch a larger marketing campaign or purchase more IT equipment.
 However, less obviously, you do not need to spend the money.
-That is, if your working capital loan is with Mulligan Funding, then you can – if you wish – pay your loan back early, and therefore save interest costs.
+That is, if your working capital loan is through Mulligan Funding, then you can – if you wish – pay your loan back early, and therefore save interest costs.

 Naturally, the choice is yours, and if you have a profitable use for the unexpectedly available loan funds, then by all means: go for it!
 But the message here is that you have a CHOICE.
 And the right choice is, quite simply, the one that is best for you.